 Evidence suggests a combination of isoflavones and capsaicin produce best hair growth results

-Isoflavones may also be a powerful anti aging tool
+Isoflavones may also be a powerful anti-ageing tool

 The increase in blood vessels led to better circulation of the scalp which helps with hair regrowth

 It seems that isoflavones also help with various health issues related to skin and hair.
 A study on 30 postmenopausal women showed significant health benefits when isoflavones were supplemented by 100mg/day.
-The results showed that isoflavone treatment increased the epidermis thickness by 9.46% in 23 out of the 30 women who participated in the study; the collagen amount in the skin as well as the number of elastic fibres increased.
-Furthermore, the number of dermal blood vessels was increased significantly, which does suggest that isoflavons have a beneficial effect to the skin and the blood vessels.
+The results showed that isoflavone treatment increased the epidermis thickness by 9.46% in 23 out of the 30 women who participated in the study; the collagen amount in the skin, as well as the number of elastic fibres, increased.
+Furthermore, the number of dermal blood vessels was increased significantly, which does suggest that isoflavones have a beneficial effect on the skin and the blood vessels.
 (Accorsi-Neto et al., 2009)